 Teach English to a French host family and have the opportunity of a lifetime to live in France!
 Immerse yourself in the culture that inspired Monet, Chanel and Piaf.

+With the newly announced opening of French borders for vaccinated U.S. citizens, it’s your time to say bienvenue to life in this incredible country!
 Participants spend 15 hours per week teaching the host family conversational English.
 The rest of the time is yours, so you’ll also have the opportunity to soak in the French way of life through full language and cultural immersion.

 This program offers:

 This is a volunteer, unpaid teaching placement designed for deep cultural immersion and exchange.
 This program is ideal for adults hoping to get their feet wet in teaching, teachers planning to travel during their summer break, or travelers seeking to experience full cultural immersion while teaching English abroad.